 Phone: 087 086 1578

-The Chapmans Peak Hotel dates back to the late 19th century and is situated at the foot of the world-famous Chapmans Peak Drive in Hout Bay (about a 30min drive from Cape Town CBD).
-The restaurant is best known for its fried Calamari, which can be enjoyed on the large terrace overlooking the beach, Atlantic Ocean and Hout Bay Harbor.
+The Chapmans Peak Hotel dates back to the late 19th century and is situated at the foot of the world-famous Chapman’s Peak Drive in Hout Bay (about a 30-minute drive from Cape Town CBD).
+The restaurant is best known for its fried calamari, which can be enjoyed with a crisp glass of wine on the large terrace overlooking the beach, Atlantic Ocean and Hout Bay Harbor.

 Address: Chapmans Peak Dr, Hout Bay, 7806